ninocricco/lifecourse_gendergap/README.md

 ### 2. Data Processing (1-*.R)
 - **1-producedata-asec.R**: Processes ASEC data to create analytic sample with variable recoding, filtering, and inflation adjustment
-- **1-producedata-org.R**: Processes ORG data including:
+- **1-producedata-org.R**: Processes ORG data to create analytic sample with variable recoding, filtering, and inflation adjustment.
+Modifications include:
   - Hours worked imputation for "hours vary" responses (post-1994)
-  - Top-coding adjustment using log-normal distribution
+  - Top-coding using log-normal imputation to adjust for changes to the CPS topcode
-  - Creation of consistent hourly wage measures
-  - Demographic variable recoding
 - **2-producedata-org-selectionweights.R**: Creates inverse probability weights to adjust for selection into the ORG sample

 ### 3. Analysis Functions (3-*.R)